 The end result was a proposal to move forward on a program named LEAP Frog (Lessons Exploring Artists Process)

 Putting it into action...

-In August 2012 Frog Hollow rolled out LEAP Frog (Lessons Exploring Artists Process).
+With the aid of a small operations grant from the Vermont Arts Council and the NEA (the National Endowment for the Arts) this past August Frog Hollow rolled out LEAP Frog (Lessons Exploring Artists Process).
 Similar in concept to the original Frog Hollow arts education programming, this re-envisioned program contained several differences, one being an integrated curriculum designed to aid teachers in meeting state basic competency requirements by providing training for parents to teach art lessons in the school day.
 The initial reception was very positive, however the logistics of finding a core group of parent volunteers proved to be challenging.
 A cooperative agreement between three schools, Ferrisburgh Community School, Williston Central School and Underhill ID was formed.
 A few months into the program, the opportunity to offer an art class to an after school group sponsored by the Y presented itself.
 Here an additional community need was demonstrated by coordinators and directors of after-school programs for someone to step in with the knowledge, materials and resources available to offer art classes.
 A secondary approach to LEAP Frog was constituted, partnering with established organizations, effectively cutting out the middleman in finding those kids who needed the services we offered, with the benefit of an enthusiastic staff anxious to invite Frog Hollow into different sites.
 Partnering with these organizations helps facilitate achieving our mission of arts education while strengthening our commitment to provide accessibility to the arts for Vermont school-age children.